A1 road (Great Britain): Black Cat roundabout replacement

 In December 2014 a scheme was announced to dual the A428 from the A1/A421 Black Cat roundabout to Cambourne.
-This would include significant works to the A1/A421 Black Cat roundabout.
 The existing traffic signal controlled roundabout would be replaced with a grade-separated junction.
-The new Grade Separated Junction would allow the A1 and A421 traffic to pass over each other, with a middle level roundabout connecting them together including links to local roads.
-Many direct accesses on the A1 would be stopped up and diverted onto new local access roads.
-The scheme started construction in late 2023, the works currently underway along the A1.
-When completed this will remove one of the last 5 roundabouts on the A1 from Sterling corner to the Berwick bypass.
-The replacement of the Black Cat Roundabout as part of the A428 Black Cat to Caxton Gibbet improvements project is currently ongoing.
-The £1 billion infrastructure scheme aims to significantly improve traffic flow and connectivity across the region.
-The project will upgrade the Black Cat roundabout into a modern, free-flowing junction, with work set to continue until 2027.
-As of 2024, National Highways has made substantial progress, including the installation of key infrastructure such as bridges and slip roads.
-Recent developments include the completion of major bridge installations, with several closures planned to accommodate large-scale construction activities, such as the installation of steel beams for the Roxton Road bridge.
+An new grade separated junction will allow the A1 and A421 traffic to pass over each other, with a middle level roundabout connecting them together including links to local roads.
+When completed this will remove one of the last five roundabouts on the A1 from Sterling corner to the Berwick bypass.
+The works, part of the A428 Black Cat to Caxton Gibbet improvements project, are ongoing.
+As of 2024, progress has included key infrastructure such as bridges and slip roads.

-The A1 continues to undergo significant improvement as part of the broader effort to modernise the UK’s transport infrastructure.
-National Highways, responsible for overseeing roadworks on motorways and major A roads, has outlined plans for continued investment in the A1 to support both local traffic and freight transport.
-These upgrades are expected to alleviate congestion, improve safety, and support the economy by enhancing the accessibility of key business and service hubs across the North East.

-These projects are part of an ongoing effort to expand the A1 from its current dual carriageway sections into full motorway status in certain areas, a development that is expected to improve traffic flow and reduce accidents.

 Proposed developments

 A1(M) Red House to Darrington motorway

 In the "Road investment strategy" announced to Parliament by the Department for Transport and Secretary of State for Transport on 1 December 2014, planning will begin to upgrade the road in South Yorkshire to raise the last non-motorway section from Red House to Darrington to motorway standard.
-Once completed, it will provide a continuous motorway-standard road between Blyth, Nottinghamshire and Washington, Tyne and Wear and will provide the North East and Yorkshire with full motorway access to London via the M1, M62 and M18.
-It will also improve safety along this route, as well as creating a new corridor to the North East, and reducing congestion on the M1 around Sheffield and Leeds.
-This is the only missing link of motorway on the strategic M1/M18/A1(M) route London to Washington.